January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Exhibition and fair of exotic animals and plants; Exhibition of spiders

-January 5.
+January 4.
 Location: Sports Center at Siennicka 40 Street (Praga), 10 am – 4 pm, online tickets.
 Snakes, lizards, turtles, frogs, snails, insects, spiders, ants, fish, and plants from all over the world.
-Facebook event in Polish.

 Art Fair (Targowisko Sztuki) – exhibition and sale of works by independent artists

-January 11-12.
-Location: Centrum Praskie Koneser, Centrum Eventowe Butelkownia, Plac Konesera (Praga), Saturday 11 am – 6 pm, Sunday 11 am – 5 pm, free entrance.
+January 10-11.
+Location: Centrum Praskie Koneser, Centrum Eventowe Butelkownia, Plac Konesera 3 (Praga), 11 am – 6 pm, free entrance.
 Paintings, graphics, illustration, photography, design, ceramics, posters.
-Facebook event in Polish.
+More in Polish.

 Christmas folk concert and dance show by Mazowsze – the oldest and most significant Polish folk dancing and singing group